 Whether you are a birth parent or an adoptive parent, putting your adoption agreement into writing is a good idea.
 A written agreement can memorialize intentions and provide a foundation for an arrangement to proceed smoothly.
 All parties must be aware, however, that New Jersey courts will not currently enforce such agreements.
 Once parental rights are transferred to the adoptive parents, they have the final say about who is in the child’s life until the child reaches the age of majority.

 At all stages of adoption, adoptive parents and birth parents need separate legal representation from attorneys with knowledge and experience in adoption.
 If you or someone you know needs legal assistance, we can help.
 Our family law attorneys can provide dedicated and reliable legal representation.
-For information and advice regarding any adoption-related issue, schedule your free consultation today.
+For information and advice regarding any adoption-related issue, schedule an initial consultation today.
 Secure your family’s future.
 Call: (888) 888-0919.